how-to-read-statement-cashflow

 This is the amount the company spent on acquiring another business.
 It is also an important figure to read in cash flow statements, especially for investors, as it tells us how much the company is investing in other businesses.

-Comparing this amount to the amount the company invests in PPE tells us how much more or less the company is investing in its own business than in other businesses.
+Comparing this amount to the company’s investment in PPE tells us how much more or less the company is investing in its own business than in other industries.

 It can be a red flag if the acquisition amount is unusually high compared to PPE investments.
 This indicates that the company is investing more in other businesses than its own.
 Hence, investors may also not consider investing in it.